-DPG Meeting of the Condensed Matter Section in Regensburg on March, 16.-21., 2025
+DPG Meeting of the Condensed Matter Section in Dresden, March 8-13, 2026

 The Metal and Material Physics Division (MM) program adresses the following MM related topics:

-• Development of computational methods
+• Development of calculation methods

-• Data driven material science: big data and workflows
+• Data driven material science: Big data and workflows

 • Materials for storage and conversion of energy (Experiment and Theory)